AgrosupDijon-DSI/EntityGenerator/README.md

 - table code (a unique identifier of the table name), comment
 - columns name (a unique identifier of column name), type, length and comment

-After extraction, EntityGenerator create entities files who for each parameter has his annotation for use with Doctrine 2.
+After extraction, EntityGenerator create entities files who for each parameters has his annotation for use with Doctrine 2.
 And for each entity an EntityRepository is create.
 With this entities files we can easily create database with Doctrine's commands lines.